jcrist1/stately-streams/thoughts.md

 Current shortcomings
 * we don't exclude putting multiple clones of a single lock, which can trigger deadlock
 * agressively avoid lifetimes in primitives; most types require `'static`
-* missing common deadlock capable structs from library ecosystem (parking lot and tokio mutexes, dahmap)
+* missing common deadlock capable structs from library ecosystem (parking lot and tokio mutexes, dashmap, RWLocks)
 * frunk structs may not have efficient layouts
 * Unecessary copy of stream when node has only one subscriber
 * formal specification and proof of guarantees
+* no support for RWLocks which would allow better parallelism
+* feels quite heavyweight with lots of channels, and clones
 * ...?